DataandAI1/agentprep/README.md

 # AgentPrep - Use Case Collector for Agentic AI

 A comprehensive tool for capturing, analyzing, and exporting automation opportunities for agentic AI systems.
-Built with React, TypeScript, Firebase, and Tailwind CSS.
+Built with React, TypeScript, Firebase/PostgreSQL, and Tailwind CSS.

 ## 🚀 Features